 A Dream Fulfilled

 In October 1979, when the conductor was forced to withdraw from the New Year’s Concert of 1980 for health reasons, the Philharmonic introduced a fundamental change.
 The orchestra appointed an internationally renowned conductor, who led the concerts until 1986.
-Thereafter, the musicians decided to engage a different conductor each year including Riccardo Muti in the years 1993, 1997, 2000, 2004, 2018, and 2021.
-Muti was Chicago Symphony Orchestra’s distinguished tenth music director from 2010 until 2023, and was named Music Director Emeritus for Life beginning with the 2023–24 Season.
+Thereafter, the musicians decided to engage a different conductor each year, including Riccardo Muti in the years 1993, 1997, 2000, 2004, 2018, and 2021.
+Muti was the Chicago Symphony Orchestra’s distinguished tenth music director from 2010 until 2023, and was named Music Director Emeritus for Life beginning with the 2023/24 Season.
 This year, for the first time, Canadian conductor Yannick Nézet-Séguin led the famous program.

 Tickets for this concert are allocated by lottery.
 Interested concertgoers apply at the beginning of each year and are notified in March.